seanredmond/Akrophonobolos/README.md

 _drakhmaí_ a _tálanton_ (which was 57 lbs. of silver).

 Large sums of money are found in forms like “1 _tálanton_ 813 _drakhmaí_ 1½ _oboloí_.”
-Math with these figure can be very annoying, so Akrophonobolos simpfifies this.
+Math with these figures can be very annoying, so Akrophonobolos simpfifies this.

 ## Installation